-Insurance certificates grease the wheels of business transactions.
-It's how you're able to show potential business partners, clients, landlords, and others that an insurer protects your business, and your finances are partially protected by Commercial General Liability Insurance.
+Insurance certificates ease business transactions.
+It's how you're able to show potential business partners, clients, landlords, and others that an insurer protects your business.
+A certificate is proof your finances are partially protected by commercial general liability insurance.

 Here are some situations where you might need a certificate of liability insurance:

-- Your landlord requires general liability insurance.
+Your landlord requires general liability insurance.
 Many leases state that you need to have fire liability insurance, which is often included with general liability insurance.
-If your business starts a fire and damages a landlord's building, your policy can help pay for the damages.
+If there is a fire at your business and it damages a landlord's building, your policy can help pay for repairs.

-- You apply for professional licenses.
-If you apply for certain professional licenses (e.g., a contractor's license), local laws may require you to have general liability insurance.
+You apply for professional licenses.
+If you apply for certain professional licenses, such as a contractor's license, local laws may require you to have general liability insurance.

 If you need to prove you have errors and omissions insurance or other liability policies, an insurance certificate can verify that, too.

-Many of our clients face this exact situation: you run a young business, and you're just about to sign your first major contract.
+Many of our clients face this situation: You run a new business, and you're about to sign your first major contract.
 In order to finalize the deal, you need proof of commercial general liability insurance.
-You need to get coverage quickly and attach a copy of the certificate of liability insurance to the final contract.
+You need to get coverage quickly and attach a copy of the general liability certificate to the final contract.

 In situations like this, Insureon can help you get covered and email you an insurance certificate right away.
-Often, we're able to get a business covered the same day it contacts us.
-Because our certificates are digital, we can email them or you can access them online and print out a copy.
+A business can often get coverage on the same day you contact us.

 Because we've worked with thousands of small businesses, we know you sometimes need coverage immediately to sign a new contract.
 That's why we hire expert insurance agents who can help get you covered quickly.